c-ridgway/arduino-remoteserial/README.md

 Insert **your ip address** in to match your server machine, as seen in the above image.

+I expect you to already be connecting via WIFI.

 ```
 // Add to your header section
 #include  <RemoteSerial.h>